 'Cultural capital': what Ofsted is looking for

-It's a buzzword from the inspection framework, and Ofsted will consider it when assessing your quality of education, but what does 'cultural capital' mean?
-Read on to find out, and how inspectors will evaluate it in your school.
+Ofsted will consider ‘cultural capital’ when assessing your quality of education, but what does this actually mean?
+Read on to find out how inspectors will evaluate it in your school.

 Contents